As Ghana mourns president, focus turns to election race

 “Political disruption is likely to be internal and will focus on who is the NDC’s presidential nominee,” said Azim Datardina, Ghana analyst at Africa Risk Consulting.

-Mills, seeking a second term despite having suffered for years from undisclosed health problems, had already won his party’s nomination to run against the opposition New Patriotic Party’s Nana Akufo-Addo, defeating a divisive challenge from the wife of still influential former president Jerry Rawlings.
+Mills, seeking a second term despite having suffered for years from undisclosed health problems, had already won his party’s nomination to run against the opposition New Patriotic Party’s Nana Akufo-Addo, defeating a divisive challenge from the wife of still influential ex-president Jerry Rawlings.

-“This was certainly the wrong time for him to go considering that we have elections right around the corner,” Rawlings told the BBC on Wednesday.

-“Quite frankly, had he been advised and done something wiser earlier, I think he could have survived for another six or seven months,” he said.

 Some analysts expect Nana Konadu, Rawlings’ wife whom Mills crushed in the NDC primaries, to claim an automatic nomination.